 about a tiny world

-“A Tiny World” is a passion project, created by Canadian artist and software specialist, Julie Laurin.
+“A Tiny World” is a passion project created by Canadian artist, Julie Laurin.
 It’s an ongoing project to introduce the general population to the microscopic world, and to share Julie’s exploration and curiosities along the way.
-The project is largely self-funded, with additional funding from Twitch subscribers.
+The project is largely self-funded, with additional funding from Twitch subscribers, Ko-Fi donors, and Patreon subscribers!

 Lastly, “A Tiny World” aims to encourage people to explore without always knowing anything about that which is being explored.
 The drive to be curious, and the impulse to try something new is the main reason why this project exists.